linhlv-dl/Quantitative_biomarker_cells/README.md

  - `datasets` = the path to the your dataset

 The `inference.py` file contains the code for testing the segmentation model by using our version of Unet.

 The `inference_all.py` contains the code for testing process including segmentation and quanfify the number of cells.

-These inference program input a npz file which contains the extracted tiles from Whole Slide Images (WSIs) stored in numpy array.
+These inference program input a `npz` file which contains the extracted tiles from Whole Slide Images (WSIs) stored in numpy array (compress to npz).
 If you have already the png tiles, you can use the program in `inference_all_png.py` for inference (segmentation and quantify the number of cells).

 ## License